markjohnson4/markfest2/content/event/charity-experts.md

 Do you want to broadcast a charity you love, raise money for it, hear about some other charities, donate some money yourself, and feel great for donating money?!

-Then participate in this contest!
+Then compete in this contest!
+Or just come and watch!

 Each participant will have 2 minute to sell the group on a charity they love.
 Then up to 3 minutes will be allowed for questions from the audience.